DEPARTMENT 280 -

 1. Present a class of sheep in the most

 attractive manner.
 Contestant may lead either a

-market lamb or a registered ewe.
+wether, a market lamb, or a registered ewe.

 2. Give spectators an opportunity to view young